 A 1995 graduate of Southern Nazarene University, Toby got his start calling games as the play-by-play voice for Crimson Storm basketball, football and baseball.
 He is married to his college sweetheart, Jennifer.
 They have three children; Trevor (18), Payton (16) and Chloe (9).

 Holcomb attended Oklahoma Baptist University on a basketball scholarship, graduating with a degree in journalism in May 1988.
-He worked at radio station KGFF in Shawnee and at the Oklahoma News Network before television jobs in Sherman, Texas; Lawton; and Amarillo.
-Holcomb is the radio color analyst for OSU football and basketball.
-Holcomb and his wife, Jeanna, have two daughters
+He worked at radio station KGFF in Shawnee and at the Oklahoma News Network before becoming a news reporter at KXII-TV in Sherman, Texas in 1989.
+From there, he moved to KSWO-TV in Lawton to work as weekend sports anchor in April 1991.
+In January 1993, he was named sports director at KFDA-TV in Amarillo, Texas.

 Berry Tramel, a lifelong Oklahoman, sports fan and newspaper reader, joined The Oklahoman in 1991 and has served as beat writer, assistant sports editor, sports editor and columnist.